Supersymmetric Carroll Galileons in Three Dimensions

-remains invariant under \eqref{NewTransformation}, but once again, transforming its Galilei part and Carroll part into each other.
-With this property of super-Poincar\'e algebra in mind, we now turn to the generators of three-dimensional $\cN = 2$ Galilei algebra.
-In particular, the fermionic generators $(Q^G_+,\, Q^G_-)$ are given as \cite{Gomis:2004pw}
+With this property of super-Poincar\'e algebra in mind, we now turn to the generators of three-dimensional $\cN = 2$ Galilei algebra, which contains the usual Galilei generators as well as two SUSY generators $(Q^G_+,\, Q^G_-)$.
+In particular, the SUSY generators are given as \cite{Gomis:2004pw}

 where we suppress the spinor indices.
 These generators are two-component Majorana spinors, and they obey the following anti-commutation relations \be \{Q_+^G, Q_+^G\} = - \g_0 H,\quad \{Q_+^G, Q_-^G\} = \g^i P_i\, . \ee Now we can apply the map \eqref{NewTransformation} to obtain a representation for the three-dimensional $\cN=2$ Carroll supersymmetry generators.
 In particular, the supersymmetry generators are given by